 By Sydney Tancowny

-The Lois Aspenes Award recognizes the contributions of an alumnus/a to the life of Augustana.
+The Alumni Citation Award recognizes a non-alumnus/a’s significant contributions to the life of Augustana.